 Holidays in Alghero: beaches and sights

-Alghero has one of the longest sandy coastlines of Sardinia; its 80 km of shoreline also includes some of the most stunning and famous beaches in Sardinia:
+With its 80 kms of shoreline, Alghero has one of the longest sandy coastlines of Sardinia that includes some of the most stunning and famous beaches of the island:

 – Maria Pia, set between Alghero and Fertilia, with its sandy dunes covered with centuries-old junipers.

 – Lazzaretto: ten coves of white, thin sand and breathtakingly coloured water.

 – Le Bombarde: characterised by transparent sea water and a sandy seabed, it has always been a top destination for families with children, young people and surfers.